-The OT enforces a strict upper limit of $70~\mathrm{MB\,s^{-1}}$ for the data rate of the 64-input correlator (used for 12-m configurations).
+The OT enforces a strict upper limit of 70 MBs^{-1} for the data rate of the 64-input Correlator.
 In addition, this is calculated using 50 antennas, the maximum that might be used during an observation.
-Although the sensitivity calculations are all made using 43 antennas, 50 is assumed for the data rate as the SB will not run if $70~\mathrm{MB\,s^{-1}}$ is exceeded.
 This figure refers to the 'peak' data rate i.e. the instantaneous value written out by the correlator.
-If the limit of $70~\mathrm{MB\,s^{-1}}$ is exceeded, spectral averaging should be used (or spectral windows removed) until the validation error disappears.
+If the limit of 70 MBs^{-1} is exceeded, spectral averaging should be used (or spectral windows removed) until the validation error disappears.